MECLabTUDA/Lifelong-nnUNet/documentation/multihead_architecture.md

 task_a_model = mh_network.assemble_model(task = 'Task_A', freeze_body = True)
 ```

-If the body should not be freezed, then the flag `freeze_body` can be set to False.
+If the body should not be frozen, then the flag `freeze_body` can be set to False.

 ### Adding a new head
 A new head can be easily introduced by using the provided `add_new_task(...)` function.
 For this, one has to specify the name of the task as well as the initialization type.
 This means whether the previous head should be used as the initialization of the new head or not.
 If not, then the very first head from the initial split will be used as initialization.
 This is important to know, especially if a pre-trained network is used.
-In such a case, the head will not be randomly initialized but with the head that results from the initial split (which is at this point task specific so to say since its a pre-trained network).
+In such a case, the head will not be randomly initialized but with the head that results from the initial split *-- which is at this point task specific so to say since its a pre-trained network --*.
 The following shows an example where the previous head *Task_A* is used as the initialization of the new head *Task_B*:

 ```python
 from nnunet.network_architecture.generic_UNet import Generic_UNet